Putting a price on phosphorus: links and publications

 In two other boundaries, climate change and nitrogen cycle, two other elements, carbon (from fossil sources) and nitrogen are implicated.
 These pollutants are different as the diagram below shows:

-Because of this, the application of where and how to apply fees needs careful consideration.
+Phosphorus can be regulated using Market Based Instruments.
+However, because these pollutants have different natures, the application of where and how to apply fees needs careful consideration.
 The diagram below shows the plethora of points of extraction of fees and taxes that could be adapted.

 A recent publication by the Swedish Sustainable Economy Foundation outlines how a flexible pollutant fee can be levied on phosphorus entering the market economy.
 Raising the fee at regular intervals until the import and or pollution stops, the fees are returned to the market as returns to tax payers.